ismailguzel/TDA-HC/README.md

 ### 3_Data2Rips_Gudhi.py

-Here, we obtain the filtered Vietoris Rips complex with epsilon parameter by using GUDHI library.
+Here, we obtain the filtered Vietoris Rips complex by using GUDHI library.

 - On terminal, type
 ```